svineet/termgpt/README.md

-# TermGPT: Terminal AI Agent
+# tgpt: Terminal AI Agent

-**TermGPT** is a general Terminal AI Agent, that can search the web and execute commands from natural language instructions.
+**tgpt** is a general Terminal AI Agent, that can search the web and execute commands from natural language instructions.
 It is powered by the OpenAI API, and also functions as a generic ChatGPT interface from the terminal.

 ## Features